NerokiStage/ProjectSakura_r8q/README.md

 About Project
 ===============

-This is a project that is in the development phase and we are trying hard to deliver something stable to everyone in the community.
+This is a project I'm committed to helping the customization community for the S20 FE.
+I hope you like it!
 ```
 Only for Snapdragon versions
 ```